haotian2006/BlockGame/README.md

 # BlockGameVsCode
-Open Sourced roblox block game (not done) discotinued because of optimization issues
+Open Sourced roblox block game (not done) discontinued because of optimization issues and code was bad